MikeBusuttil/kaggle/README.md

 ## ML questions

+- why do my XGB predictions (from Python) differ so wildly from Erik's (from R) (up to 15%-20% depending on training parameters)
 - why does my custom CV differ so wildly from Python's built-in CV
   - clean it up and publish it asking for help.
 - why does Lasso alpha depend so heavily on number of CV splits &/or random_state?